 Drainage is essential, so select a pot with holes in the bottom so there's somewhere for excess water to go.
 If the container does not have drainage holes, drill several into the bottom.
-Plastic, glazed or metal is preferable to terra-cotta, which pulls away moisture and causes soil to dry out faster.
+Plastic pots, glazed or metal pots are preferable to terra-cotta, which pulls away moisture and causes soil to dry out faster.
 Salad greens do not have deep roots, so you don't need large pots; a medium-size vessel will do.
-If reusing an old container, wash it thoroughly prior to planting.
+If you're reusing an old container, wash it thoroughly before you start planting.

-Fill your container with an organic soilless potting mix, as regular potting soil is too dense and will prevent roots from spreading properly to allow vegetables and herbs to grow.
+Fill your container with an organic soilless potting mix, as regular potting soil is too dense and will prevent plant roots from spreading properly to allow vegetables and herbs to grow.
 With a potting mix, there's no need for organic fertilizer.

-One at a time, pinch seeds between your fingers and gently place into the soil.
+One at a time, pinch seeds between your fingers and gently place them in the soil.
 Leave approximately 1/2 inch between seeds.
 Cover the seeds with a scant 1/4 inch of soil.

 In general, greens are a cool-season crop.
 Plant in the early spring, pause production during the hottest months, then plant again in late summer for a second harvest in fall.
 Check your seed packet for exact timing.

 Keep the soil consistently moist but not waterlogged.
 A simple spray bottle will help you deliver just the right amount of moisture without disturbing the newly planted seeds.

-Once sprouts emerge, in 2 to 4 weeks, you may find your container a bit overcrowded.
+Once sprouts emerge, in 2 to 4 weeks, you may find your planter box a bit overcrowded.
 Remove seedlings as needed to ensure each plant has enough room to grow, per the instructions on your seed packets.

 Once your greens have reached their perfectly crisp-yet-tender peak, either remove the entire plant at the base or cut the outer leaves with kitchen shears and leave the center intact so new leaves can grow.
 Maturation times vary widely by variety, anywhere from 45-100 days.
 Consult your seed packet for a more accurate time frame, but, essentially, you can begin harvesting whenever leaves begin to form.
 For the freshest, crispest lettuce, harvest early in the morning before the sun begins to wilt the greens.